This assumes that you have the latest version of the minikube

 .

-namespace, which we achieve by specifying -n kafka
+By specifying -n kafka

 when running kubectl create